jide/clamp/README.md

 ### [<span class="octicon octicon-link"></span>](#file-structure) File structure

-Everything is self-contained in a `.clamp` folder inside your project: The database files, the logs and the socket and PID files.
+Everything is self-contained in a `.clamp` folder inside your project: The database files, the logs and the socket / PID files.

 ```
 .clamp